shreyamahalle/spring-booking-management-project/README.md

 # **spring-booking-management-project**

-Welcome to the **spring-booking-management-project**, a simple yet powerful Java application that simulates a booking management system.
-This project uses Object-Oriented Programming (OOP) principles to create a seamless experience for managing customers, delivery agents, orders, and restaurants.
+Welcome to the **Spring Booking Management Project**, a simple yet powerful Java application that simulates a booking management system.
+This project is built using the Spring Framework (XML-based configuration only) and applies solid Object-Oriented Programming (OOP) principles.
 ---

 ## Introduction